 PennyMac — Best for 30-year FHA refinance

 People looking to refinance to a 30-year or 15-year FHA loan have an option to be serviced through PennyMac.
-In business since 2008, the company has serviced over 1.7 million customers.
-Rates on 15-year streamline FHA refinances start at 5.707% APR.
-Rates on longer 30-year streamline options are actually lower, with a starting APR of 4.159%.
-Those consumers looking to get lower payments by extending their mortgage terms may be able to do so through PennyMac without a massive increase in interest costs.
+In business since 2008, this lender has served over 2 million customers.
+Rates on 15-year streamline FHA refinances start at 4.250% APR.
+Rates on longer 30-year streamline options are actually lower, with a starting APR of 2.500%.
+Those homeowners looking to get lower payments by extending their mortgage terms may be able to do so through PennyMac without a massive increase in interest costs.
+If you live in New York, PennyMac is not currently licensed to offer purchase or refinance loans in your state.

 U.S. Bank — Best for 15-year FHA loans